espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 The inclusion of these four lines, in the order shown above, is necessary for every project:

 - ``cmake_minimum_required(VERSION 3.5)`` tells CMake what version is required to build the project.
 ESP-IDF is designed to work with CMake 3.5 or newer.
 This line must be the first line in the CMakeLists.txt file.
-- ``set(MAIN_SRCS xxx)`` sets a variable - ``MAIN_SRCS`` to be a list of the "main" source files in the project.
-Paths are relative to the CMakeLists.
-They don't specifically need to be under the "main" sub-directory, but this structure is encouraged.

-  It is *strongly recommended not to add a lot of files to the MAIN_SRCS list*.
-If you have a lot of source files then it recommended to organise them functionally into individual components under the project "components" directory.
-This will make your project more maintainable, reusable, and easier to configure.
-Components are further explained below.

-  ``MAIN_SRCS`` must name at least one source file (although that file doesn't need to necessarily include an ``app_main()`` function or anything else).
 - ``include($ENV{IDF_PATH}/tools/cmake/project.cmake)`` pulls in the rest of the CMake functionality to configure the project, discover all the components, etc.
 - ``project(myProject)`` creates the project itself, and specifies the project name.
 The project name is used for the final binary output files of the app - ie ``myProject.elf``, ``myProject.bin``.
 Only one project can be defined per CMakeLists file.